Asymptotic Semigroups and Two-sided Weak Orders: Preliminaries

 \section{Preliminaries}

 Let $G$ be a connected reductive group, let $T$ be a maximal torus, and let $B$ be a Borel subgroup of $G$ such that $T\subset B$.
-We denote by $W$ the Weyl group $N_G(T)/T$.
+As before, let $W$ denote the Weyl group $N_G(T)/T$.
 The Bruhat-Chevalley order on $W$ is defined by $v\leq w \iff B\dot{v} B\subseteq \overline{B\dot{w} B}$, where $\dot{v}$ and $\dot{w}$, respectively, are two elements from $N_G(T)$ representing the cosets $v$ and $w$.
 The bar on $B\dot{w}B$ indicates the Zariski closure in $G$.
 In the sequel, if a confusion is unlikely, then we will omit writing the dots on the representatives of the cosets.